FraunhoferISST/diva-docs/docs/dev-docs/architecture/gateway.md

 shipped with DIVA the realm name is `diva-kc-realm`.
 In general the `iss` URL origin part should correspond to with `KEYCLOAK_FRONTEND_URL` ENV specified URL origin.
 The resulting URL is used from [`kong-plugin-jwt-keycloak`](https://github.com/gbbirkisson/kong-plugin-jwt-keycloak) to fetch the Keycloak public key and authenticate the user.
+It is important to note, that if you change the JWT token creation in Keycloak (e.g. signature algorithm), the provided token authentication may fail and you have to fix it on your in your `my-production-config.yml` or create an issue and request the changes.